ferozeren/mosm-rs/README.md

 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a Pull Request.

-Please ensure your code follows Rust best practices and includes tests where applicable.
+Please ensure your code follows Rust best practices, including running `cargo fmt` and `cargo clippy`, and includes tests where applicable.

 ## License